-In view of the uncertainty and volatility being experienced in the Australian equity markets and the prevailing market price of BWP Trust units, the board resolved in August 2011 to suspend the Trust's Distribution Reinvestment Plan ("DRP") in respect of the final distribution for the year ended 30 June 2011.
-Unitholders who had elected to participate in the DRP for the final distribution will receive a cash distribution instead.
+In view of the uncertainty and volatility being experienced in the Australian equity markets and the prevailing market price of BWP Trust units, the board resolved in August 2011 to suspend the Trust's Distribution Reinvestment Plan ("DRP") in respect of the final distribution.
+Unitholders who had elected to participate in the DRP for the final distribution will instead receive a cash distribution paid by cheque or direct credit according to the most recent payment instructions for the respective unitholding.